 – Legacy Meridian Park - NCDR ACTION-Get With the Guidelines SILVER Performance Achievement Award; for scores of 90% or better sustained for four consecutive quarters

-The Joint Commission Gold Seal of Approval® — Legacy Good Samaritan is the first hospital in the nation to be awarded six cardiac certifications by The Joint Commission, including acute myocardial infarction (heart attack).
+The Joint Commission Gold Seal of Approval® — In 2013 Legacy Good Samaritan was the first hospital in the nation to be awarded six cardiac certifications by The Joint Commission, including acute myocardial infarction (heart attack).

 Chest Pain Care

-The Joint Commission has awarded Legacy Emanuel the disease-specific Gold Seal of Approval® certification for chest pain care.
-It is the first hospital in Multnomah County to receive this certification. this recognition is earned by demonstrating compliance with The Joint Commission's national standards for health care quality and safety in disease-specific care.
+The Joint Commission has recertified Legacy Emanuel the disease-specific Gold Seal of Approval® certification for chest pain care.
+Legacy Emanuel was the first hospital in Multnomah County in 2013 to receive this certification.
+This recognition is earned by demonstrating compliance with The Joint Commission's national standards for health care quality and safety in disease-specific care.

-Legacy Meridian Park is the first hospital in the nation to be awarded the new disease-specific Gold Seal of Approval® for chest pain from The Joint Commission.
-The chest pain certification is new for The Joint Commission as it combines the disease-specific certifications for both acute myocardial infarction (heart attack) and acute coronary syndrome (lack of blood flow to the heart).
+In 2013, Legacy Meridian Park was the first hospital in the nation to be awarded the new disease-specific Gold Seal of Approval® for chest pain from The Joint Commission.
+The chest pain certification combines the disease-specific certifications for both acute myocardial infarction (heart attack) and acute coronary syndrome (lack of blood flow to the heart).